 GetLegal.com’s Lawsuits and Disputes Center walks you through the steps involved in filing a civil action.
 You’ll also find a wealth of information about the different courts, different types of legal actions, and ways that you can resolve legal controversies without the time and expense of litigation (such as mediation and arbitration).

-The U.S. court system consists of district courts, appellate courts, specialized courts and the U.S. Supreme Court.
+The U.S. federal court system consists of district courts, appellate courts, specialized courts and the U.S. Supreme Court.

-Alternative dispute resolution is a way to resolve a case without going to court.
+Alternative dispute resolution refers to non-judicial ways to find and implement a final solution to a legal problem.
 Arbitration and mediation are two examples of alternative dispute resolution.